NaomiEisen/NaomiEisen/README.md

 ## 🌱 Education
 **The Open University**:
     I'm pursuing a Bachelor of Science in Computer Science at The Open University in Israel.
-I am proud to be a recipient of the President's Honor in 2023! :) I have gained a solid foundation in computer science from my university studies and am always eager to learn and continuously expand my knowledge in the field.
+I have gained a solid foundation in computer science from my university studies and am always eager to learn and continuously expand my knowledge in the field! :)

 ## ✨ Skills
 - **Java**: Proficient in Java, experienced in advanced concepts including data structures and multi-thread programming.